NPDB & Discipline

 Publicly Available Negative Action or Finding

-Action Codes: For the License (or Certification) Issued By This State Office
+Action Codes: License or Certification Issued by This State Office

 Code Description